Solomon Bibo

-Solomon Bibo (July 15, 1853 – May 4, 1934) was a Jewish trader in the American Old West who became governor of Acoma Pueblo, equivalent of the tribal chief.
-He was the only non-Indian ever to serve as a governor of an Indian Pueblo.
+Solomon Bibo (July 15, 1853 – May 4, 1934) was a German-Jewish trader in the American Old West who became governor of Acoma Pueblo, equivalent to tribal chief.
+He was the only non-Native person ever to serve as a governor of the Acoma Pueblo.

 Early life

 Bibo was born in Brakel, Westphalia, then part of the Kingdom of Prussia, to Isak and Blümchen Bibo; his father was a cantor.
 He was the sixth of eleven children.
-After the suppression of the liberal government in the mid-19th century, his older brothers Nathan and Simon left for the United States in 1866; he eventually joined them, moving on October 16, 1869 at age 16.
+After the suppression of the liberal government in the mid-19th century, his older brothers Nathan and Simon left for the United States in 1866; he eventually joined them, moving on October 16, 1869, at age 16.
 He arrived in New York City and, after spending some time learning English on the East Coast, he moved out to meet his brothers in Santa Fe, then part of the New Mexico Territory.
 His brothers had established themselves as traders, initially using capital provided by the Spiegelberg family, a pioneer Jewish family that arrived with Stephen W. Kearny's army during the Mexican–American War.
 The Bibo brothers were able to establish stores at Laguna, Fort Wingate, Cebolleta, Bernalillo, and Grants.
-The brothers learned several Native American languages in addition to their German, Yiddish, and English.
+The brothers learned several Indigenous languages of the Americas in addition to their German, Yiddish, and English.

 The Bibo brothers developed reputations for fairness in their dealings with the local Native Americans: they would sell the tribes' produce through their stores and supply U.S. Army forts under contracts; in turn the Native Americans received fair prices and improved their farming techniques.
 The brothers also mediated land disputes between the tribes and the Mexican residents, and also tried to prevent Anglo-Americans from purchasing Indian land at below market prices; such stances did not endear them to these groups.